Vheissu/hive-stream/README.md

 The `BLOCKS_BEHIND_WARNING` value is a numeric value of the number of blocks your API will fall behind from the master before warning to the console.

-The `API_URL` is the Hive API.
-If you want to enable debug mode, set to `DEBUG_MODE` to `true`.
-The configuration values and their defaults can be found [here](https://github.com/Vheissu/hive-stream/blob/master/config.js).
+The `API_NODES` are the Hive API endpoints used for failover.
+If you want to enable debug mode, set `DEBUG_MODE` to `true`.
+The configuration values and their defaults can be found in `src/config.ts`.

 ```
 const options = {